itsadaeze/-kunochdigi/README.md

 # How to Test run
-1. Test the Form:
+ <h1>How to Test the Form</h1>

     <bold>Used React Context for form state and validation</bold>

-    Name: Leave it empty → "Name is required".
+   1. Name: Leave it empty → "Name is required".

-    Email: Leave it empty → "Email is required".
+   2. Email: Leave it empty → "Email is required".
-    Invalid Email: Use an incorrect email like user@domain → "Please enter a valid email address".
+   3. Invalid Email: Use an incorrect email like user@domain → "Please enter a valid email address".
-    Uncommon Domain: Use a non-common email domain (e.g., user@weird.com) → "The email domain is suspicious or uncommon".
+   4. Uncommon Domain: Use a non-common email domain (e.g., user@weird.com) → "The email domain is suspicious or uncommon".
-    Valid Email: Use a valid email like user@gmail.com → The form will submit, and a success modal will appear.
+   5. Valid Email: Use a valid email like user@gmail.com → The form will submit, and a success modal will appear.

-2. Test the Table:
+ <h1>How to text the Table</h1>

-    The table displays data with sortable columns for Name and Email.
+   1. The table displays data with sortable columns for Name and Email.
-    Use the Search input at the top to search by name or email.
+  2. Use the Search input at the top to search by name or email.
 The table will filter results based on the search term.
-    Try searching by a full or partial name or email (e.g., john, gmail, doe).
+  3. Try searching by a full or partial name or email (e.g., john, gmail, doe).
-    Click on the column headers to sort the data in ascending or descending order.
+  4. Click on the column headers to sort the data in ascending or descending order.
 Sorting will toggle between ascending and descending by clicking the header.